saran-surya/two-step-auth/README.md

 ## Usage

-**Kindly Provide a Company Name so the mail will be treated as important, but you can continue without it also**,
+**Kindly Provide a Company Name so the mail will be treated as important, but you can continue without it also**, Usually the server responds within seconds ~ =< 2 seconds, incase the server is inactive it might take upto ~ <= 10 seconds, And you can handle the Time you need the OTP for your project in your script and do the necessary :)

 ```node.js
 const {Auth} = require('two-step-auth');